Zest005/MultiConv/README.md

 1. Open "Releases" and choose the latest version.
 2. Download .exe file (setup file).
 # Usage
-1. Launch the MyConverter.exe application.
+1. Launch the MultiConv.exe application.
 2. Select the file type (photo, video or audio) using the corresponding radio buttons.
 3. Select the source and target file format from the drop-down lists.
 4. Click the Select File button to select the source file.